Sergei Kozlovskiy: Early life

 Kozlovskiy began playing youth soccer at age three with AS Dynamo Montréal.
 He later played with CS Longueuil before joining the CF Montréal Academy in 2021.
 He attended pre-season training camp with the CF Montréal first team in 2024 and 2025.
 In December 2024, he was invited to train with the academy of Italian club Bologna.
 In March 2025, he chose to depart the academy to pursue a professional career.

 Club career

 In March 2025, Kozlovskiy signed an Exceptional Young Talent contract with Atlético Ottawa in the Canadian Premier League.
 He made his professional debut on April 13, in a 4-1 victory over Vancouver FC.

 International career

 In August 2023, Kozlovskiy was named to the Canada U15 for the 2023 CONCACAF Boys' Under-15 Championship.

 In November 2023, Kozlovskiy was named to the Canada U17 for the 2023 FIFA U-17 World Cup.

 In February 2024, he was called up to the Canada U20, at the age of 15, for the 2024 CONCACAF U-20 Championship qualifying tournament.
+In November 2025, he played with the team at the 2025 FIFA U-17 World Cup.